bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 ### Tracks

-Tracks are a column consisting of a finite number of cells.<br>
+Tracks are columns consisting of a finite number of cells.<br>
 For example, here's a track containing a manually created arpeggio:

 ```